CFC-Servers/gm_throttle/README.md

     if ent.Owner:IsAdmin() then return true end end

--- (You can allso make your own Throttle Struct, but you'll need to give it all of the values)

--- Once you have your Throttle Struct, you can use it to build a throttle:
+-- Once you have your Throttle Struct, you can use it to stub a function:
-MyLib = {}
+MyLib = {
-MyLib.spammyFunction = function( ent )
+    spammyFunction = function( ent )
         local data = ent:GetExpensiveThing()
         performExpensiveCalculation( data )
     end

-local throttle = Throttler:build( MyLib.spammyFunction, throttleStruct )
+}

--- The final step is to replace the desired function with your new throttle:
-MyLib.spammyFunction = throttle
+-- The final step is to replace the desired function with your new throttle: local throttle = Throttler:create( MyLib.spammyFunction, throttleStruct ) MyLib.spammyFunction = throttle

--- Or more succinctly:
-MyLib.spammyFunction = Throttler:build( MyLib.spammyFunction, throttleStruct )
 ```